image-charts/documentation/docs/reference/iclocale.md

-!!! info "Enterprise+ subscription only"
+!!! info "Enterprise subscription only"
-    iclocale support is only enabled in **Enterprise+** subscriptions
+    Iclocale support is only enabled in **Enterprise** subscriptions

-#### iclocale
+#### Iclocale

-iclocale is an option that refers to location.
-The purpose of this option is to define a location for the graphic.

-In order to choose the location, Image-Charts sets up iclocale.
-To activate it just add the parameter `iclocale=fr/en/de/...`.
+Some charts might be rendered for customers over various location with different currency and localization requirements. `iclocale` is a query parameter to specify in what localization the chart should be rendered

 #### Syntax